 I use an old fashioned to do list at work to make sure everything gets done.

 What are the 3 apps that you can’t live without?

 Facebook (guilty pleasure)

 What professional accomplishment are you proudest of?

-Who do you admire or call upon for professional advice?
+Who do you call upon for professional advice?